 The E. Catherine Barclay Scholarship is a generous award of $7500 granted to one outstanding full-time student, registered in any faculty at UCalgary, who has been accepted by us to study for a full academic year (French-taught courses only) on one of our official exchange programs.

-Sciences Po Lille does not have on-campus housing, however the International Office can assist you in finding accommodation.
-There are a few options they suggest:
+Sciences Po Lille does not have on-campus housing, however the International Office provides this very useful page on Housing Solutions.
+It contains a housing platform for students.
+And these are a few options they suggest:

 For more information, please visit Lille's housing guide.

 Students have access to a variety of affordable options through CROUS.
 Average meals at the university cost about €3.25 and money can be loaded on to a meal card as well.
 For the most up to date information, you can find more information on their site.